Paleo Brownies

 Brownies without Funky Ingredients

-Many “healthy” brownie recipes out there include things like mashed sweet potato or black beans.
-In all honesty, I’m not averse to those ingredients and love sneaking more veggies into meals.
-I have a feeling I’ll probably whip up sweet potato brownies in the future (given my love for all things sweet potato).
+Many “healthy” brownie recipes out there include things like black beans or these sweet potato brownies.
+But in all honesty, I’m not averse to those ingredients and love sneaking more veggies into meals.

 But today, I wanted a classic brownie.
 Or as classic as a paleo brownie can be.
 A brownie recipe with a handful of ingredients that is easy to make and which I know will blow your socks off.